 Though hardly a deal maker or breaker, a hard copy guidebook or software that will direct fledging astronomers to points of interest in the night sky is also often included in bundle deals aimed at those looking to buy their first telescope.
 Read on below, however, for the key bits of specification you'll want to focus on when making that all-important purchase decision.

-Once you've digested our advice, you'll be ready to make your selection.
+Once you've digested our advice, you'll be ready to make your selection – for more intermediate options, our general best telescopes for stargazing article covers a range of abilities.
 Check out how to set up a telescope for tips on assembling, aligning and aiming.